 You should also avoid carrying a balance on your card when you are using a rewards credit card.
-Carrying a balance on your rewards card will cost you more money and stress, and can ruin your overall points system.
+Carrying a balance on your rewards card will cost you more money and stress, and could ruin your overall points balance.
 No balance also means that you will not have to worry so much about APR rates.
 If you do carry a balance, remember: the lower the APR, the better!
 Thesimpledollar.com suggests that you use at least two reward cards to double up on points.
 If you choose to use two rewards cards, have a plan for accumulating points.

 Overall, consider credit cards that offer reward programs when looking to open either a first or additional credit card account.
 If you think you’re ready to start making your purchases work for you, then take a look at our ranked and reviewed credit card companies to help you find the best card to fit your spending and reward goals.